What is FatCow?

 When I started my first website, my choice of web host was FatCow.
 That was back in 2009.
 I was looking for a feature packed hosting service that doesn’t cost an arm and a leg.
+In the meantine I have moved to GreenGeeks for better performance.
 I liked the silly Fat Cow thing too, and the fact that they are a green hosting company, active in social media.

 That was a silly decision!
 I have just listed all the wrong reasons you should base your choice on, even if they are running a deal like this!
 I’ll tell you what matters: uptime, speed, control panel features, support and low price.
 If you have all this at a hosting company, stick with them.
 In this review I’ll go through each in detail.